AKloc/BookNotes/Professional/A Philosophy of Software Design.md

 - Two goals:
 	- Describe what complexity is and why it matters
 	- Present techniques to reduce it.
-- Complexity = anything that makes code hard to
+- Complexity = anything that makes code hard to understand or change.
+	- "If you write a piece of code and it's simple to you but complex to others, it's complex."
+	- Complexity causes "Change amplification," which means you have to change code in many different places often.
+	- Complexit
 - Basically, the most important thing you can do is shoot for a clean design.
 - Much more important for code to be READABLE than easily writable.
 -